-The breathtaking Chanderkhani Pass trek has a plethora of jaw-dropping sights .
-Trek to Chanderkhani pass starts from Rumsu village which is about 5 kms from Naggar town and after crossing the Chanderkhani Pass at 3600m, the trail heads to the Malana village, famous for its distinct and very reserved social culture.
+The breathtaking Chandrakhani Pass trek has a plethora of jaw-dropping sights .
+Trek to Chandrakhani pass starts from Rumsu village which is about 5 kms from Naggar town and after crossing the Chandrakhani Pass at 3600m, the trail heads to the Malana village, famous for its distinct and very reserved social culture.

 Manali to Ghankulhadi

 Malana to Manali

 Our trip lead and vehicle will meet you at Manali Bus Stand.
 Have your breakfast and after that, we will start out drive to Rumsu village which is the starting point of the trek to the Ghankulhadi campsite.

 The trek involves moderate ascend and will take around 3 to 4 hours.
 In between, we will take occasional breaks and will stop at Sterling for lunch.
 Stay overnight in tents at Ghankulhadi campsite.

 Start the trek to Chaklani campsite after having your breakfast.
 Chaklani campsite is at 3,450 meters and offers amazing views of Manali valley.
 It takes around 4-5 hours to reach the campsite.

 The trail is easy with few places of gradual ascend.
 Stay overnight in tents at Chaklani campsite.

 This day of the trek is comparatively a longer one with both gradual ascend and steep descend.
 We will start the day early after breakfast, it will take us around 3 hrs from Chaklani Campsite to reach Chandrakhani Pass top which is at 3660 mts .

 Have your packed lunch at Chandrakhani pass top.
 Spend some leisure time at the top and start your descend to Malana Camp Site.
 It is a steep descend and will have to walk carefully.
 It will take us another 3 hrs to reach the campsite at Malana.Stay overnight in tents at Malana campsite.